Family Fitness Activities: How to work out with your kids (and enjoy it)

 For example, heading outdoors for a picnic in the park can involve a soccer game, a game of tag or cricket, tree climbing or a hike.
 A visit to the beach can involve a swim, frisbee or even sprints in the sand.

-It’s important to get creative, says exercise physiologist Ali Cavill, who runs family activity boot camps.
+It’s important to get creative, says fitness trainer Ali Cavill, who runs family activity boot camps.
 “Encouraging children to lead a healthy lifestyle is most effective if the focus isn’t on a specific exercise, but about having fun,” she says.

 Get involved with kids’ sports team or activities